-The President of the Stockholm City Council, Mrs. Margareta Björk, is pleased to host an opening reception for all World Water Week participants.
-Meet your colleagues in Stockholm's beautiful City Hall, with its imposing facades and interior in National Romantic style.
+The President of the Stockholm City Council, Stockholm's beautiful City Hall, with its imposing facades and interior in National Romantic style.
 The event is hosted by the City of Stockholm.

-Time: 19:30-21:30 Price: Included in the registration fee Dress code: Business casual
+Time: 19:30-21:30 Dress code: Business casual